XinYaanZyoy/OCBooks/NLP/notes/course1/week1.md

 ![](/onlinecoursenotes/NLP/data/sigmoid_plot.png)

-we need a threshold to classify things in terms of binary results, and ofc we'll choose the line \( f(x) = 0.5 \) to be that; let 0.5 represent neutral, 0 (though it's debatable!) impossible, and 1 highest possibilty.
+we need a threshold to classify things in terms of binary results, and ofc we'll choose the line $ f(x) = 0.5 $ to be that; let 0.5 represent neutral, 0 (though it's debatable!) impossible, and 1 highest possibilty.

 key properties of this function are:
 - $$ \lim_{n \to \infty} = 1 $$
 - $$ \lim_{n \to - \infty} = 0 $$
 - $$ f(0) = 0.5 $$

-so, at \(x=0\) the classification is done, if \(x>0\) f(x) is positive, negative otherwise, except \(x=0\).
+so, at $ x=0 $ the classification is done, if $ x>0 $ f(x) is positive, negative otherwise, except $ x=0 $.

-in regressional classifier is \(x \equiv \theta^T x(i) \), so the dot product \(\theta^T x(i)\) is what classifies in regressional model, fuzzily i imagine that \(\theta^T\) represents some vector in dual of \(\mathbb{R}^3\), and all \(x(i)\) are projected on it, if it's perpendicular that's 0! if not perpendicular then either positive or negative with it's length, if you wish to complete this whole picture in a rigorous and geometric way, please checkout [KoHam](/KoHam).
+in regressional classifier is $ x \equiv \theta^T x(i) $, so the dot product $ \theta^T x(i) $ is what classifies in regressional model, fuzzily i imagine that $ \theta^T $ represents some vector in dual of $ \mathbb{R}^3 $, and all $ x(i) $ are projected on it, if it's perpendicular that's 0! if not perpendicular then either positive or negative with it's length, if you wish to complete this whole picture in a rigorous and geometric way, please checkout [KoHam](/KoHam).

 ________________

 ## But How do we find right \(\theta\) ?
-\(\theta\)s which produces labels that reduces the error; the difference between "outcome labels" and "output labels". we loop over our training dataset "to train" or "to find the right" model or parameter or classifier. checkout [WIKI_Gradient_descent](https://en.wikipedia.org/wiki/Gradient_descent).
+$ \theta $s which produces labels that reduces the error; the difference between "outcome labels" and "output labels". we loop over our training dataset "to train" or "to find the right" model or parameter or classifier. checkout [WIKI_Gradient_descent](https://en.wikipedia.org/wiki/Gradient_descent).

-Testing is straight forward, we divide our dataset in to two parts, 80% training and 20% testing, we try to find accuracy by usual fraction: \(\frac{number of tweets got right predicted}{total number of tweets analyzed}\), before we apply gradient descent algo. we need to know what the error or [cost function](https://en.wikipedia.org/wiki/Loss_function) is, and i think it's also pretty straight forward idea if we perceive ["linear regression"](https://en.wikipedia.org/wiki/Linear_regression#:~:text=In%20statistics%2C%20linear%20regression%20is,is%20called%20simple%20linear%20regression.).
+Testing is straight forward, we divide our dataset in to two parts, 80% training and 20% testing, we try to find accuracy by usual fraction: $ \frac{number of tweets got right predicted}{total number of tweets analyzed} $, before we apply gradient descent algo. we need to know what the error or [cost function](https://en.wikipedia.org/wiki/Loss_function) is, and i think it's also pretty straight forward idea if we perceive ["linear regression"](https://en.wikipedia.org/wiki/Linear_regression#:~:text=In%20statistics%2C%20linear%20regression%20is,is%20called%20simple%20linear%20regression.).

-i know i'm writing thing rigorously, it's because these notes are supposed to be non-rigorous!  for more details or you know what to do! :)
+i know i'm not writing things rigorously, it's because these notes are supposed to be non-rigorous! for more details you know what to do! :)